What Are 3 Types Of Asexual Reproduction

 Budding is a form of asexual reproduction in which a new organism develops from an outgrowth or bud on the parent organism.
 The bud is a result of cell division at one particular site and contains a complete set of genetic material identical to the parent.
 As the bud grows, it may either detach from the parent and become an independent organism, or it may remain attached, forming a colony.

 This type of reproduction is commonly observed in yeast, where a small bud forms on the surface of the parent cell.
-As the bud grows, it receives a nucleus and other cellular components from the parent.
-Eventually, the bud separates from the parent cell, forming a new, independent yeast cell.
+Even so, as the bud grows, it receives a nucleus and other cellular components from the parent.
+On top of that, eventually, the bud separates from the parent cell, forming a new, independent yeast cell.
 Budding is also seen in some animals, such as hydra, where a bud develops on the body wall of the parent and eventually detaches to form a new hydra.

 Fragmentation